King Zhao of Chu

+King Zhao of Chu (楚昭王 (Chǔ Zhāo Wáng)), personal name Xiong Zhen, was from 515 BC to 489 BC the king of the Chu state.
+King Zhao succeeded his father, King Ping, and was in turn succeeded to the throne by his son, King Hui.

 Life

 In 506 BCE, King Helü of the State of Wu led an army to invade Chu.
 His army was commanded by the military strategist Sun Tzu, author of The Art of War, as well as Wu Zixu, a Chu exile whose father and brother were killed by King Ping of Chu.
 The Wu army routed the Chu army at the historic Battle of Boju, and the Chu commander Nang Wa fled to the state of Zheng.

 The Wu army pursued the remaining Chu troops, won several more battles, and captured Ying, the capital of Chu.
 Chu general Shen Yin Shu defeated the Wu army but was severely wounded, and was killed by a Chu officer at his own request.
 King Zhao was forced to flee.
 During the escape he was wounded by a Chu arrow at Yunmeng from where he made his way through Yun to the State of Sui in northern Hubei.
 Chu Minister of State Shen Baoxu (申包胥) meanwhile headed for the State of Qin to plead for assistance from their army.
 At first, the Qin ruler Duke Ai was non-committal in his response but after Shen spent seven days kneeling and wailing in the Qin palace courtyard, Duke Ai was moved by his devotion and agreed to send troops to assist Chu.
-Thereafter the Wu army retreated and King Zhao returned to the Chu capital at Ying.
+Thereafter, the Wu army retreated and King Zhao returned to the Chu capital at Ying.

 In Zhuangzi, a story is recorded regarding a sheep-butcher named Yue (屠羊說), a subject of King Zhao that fled from Chu when Wu attacked.
 Yue followed King Zhao, and returned with him when King Zhao returned to his capital.
 King Zhao wanted to give Yue gifts for what King Zhao saw as Yue's loyalty, but due to Yue's moral beliefs, Yue refused to accept any gifts despite repeated offers.

-In 489 BCE, King Zhao witnessed the inauspicious meteorological phenomenon known as “Clouds like numerous red birds pressing the day to fly” (雲如眾赤鳥, 夾日以飛).
-Not long afterwards, King Fuchai of Wu attacked the State of Chen and Chen requested assistance from King Zhao.
+In 491 BCE, King Zhao witnessed the inauspicious meteorological phenomenon known as “Clouds like numerous red birds pressing the day to fly” (雲如眾赤鳥, 夾日以飛).
+Not long afterwards, King Fuchai of Wu, successor of King Hellü, attacked the State of Chen and Chen requested assistance from King Zhao.
 The king led his troops personally and was killed during a subsequent battle.